eco-remi/fondation-public-game/README.md

 /cgu display term and privacy policies
 /help will be used as wiki & encyclopedia
-/mission concern about mission tree page preview
+/mission concern about mission tree page preview /planet display of all knowed worlds
 /data contain public json data files (like missions...)
+/launch start new party with mission 1

 Todo :
 /login